 The U.S. Bureau of Labor Statistics (BLS) projects the number of dentists in the U.S. will grow by 18% from 2014 to 2024.
 These professionals earned a median annual salary of $152,700 in 2015, per the BLS (www.bls.gov).

 A physical therapist treats patients who have various illnesses or ailments that cause pain or interfere with the patient's mobility or performance in everyday or athletic activities.

-The BLS states that there were about 2.7 million registered nurses (RNs) employed in May 2012, which makes nursing the most common career in the health sciences.
+The BLS states that there were over 2.7 million registered nurses (RNs) employed in May 2015, which makes nursing the most common career in the health sciences.
 Nurses perform a variety of tasks, from treating and caring for minor injuries, to assisting in tests and administering medications.

 Prior to surgery, surgical technologists prepare operating rooms and surgical equipment by cleaning and sterilizing them.
 Surgical technologists also help during surgery by handing equipment to surgeons when it's needed.